By Sharon Bernstein and Rory Carroll

 SACRAMENTO, Calif., Jan 9 (Reuters) - California’s Democratic governor took a stern line on fiscal restraint as he released a $107 billion budget plan on Thursday, potentially inviting a fight with more progressive state lawmakers who want to restore spending on social programs cut during the long economic downturn.

-Governor Jerry Brown challenged lawmakers who want more spending on schools, healthcare for the poor and other services to make their case while passionately defending his plan at a news briefing.
+Governor Jerry Brown challenged lawmakers who want more spending on schools, healthcare for the poor and other services to make their case while passionately defending his plan for the next fiscal year’s budget at a news briefing.

-“Prudence is very difficult when the money is in,” said Brown, who proposes more funding for education while paying down billions of dollars in debt and cutting spending on Medicaid, the program that provides healthcare for the poor.
+“Prudence is very difficult when the money is in,” said Brown, who proposes more funding for education while paying down billions of dollars in debt and cutting spending on Medicaid, the federal-state healthcare program for the poor.
 “When the money is in, everybody wants to spend it.”

 The plan drew immediate criticism from advocates for the poor.
 “People in our communities are frustrated,” said Pete Woiwode, an advocate with the California Partnership.
 “This is clearly how the governor plays ball.
 He holds all the cards.”

 Democrats control large majorities in both houses of the legislature.
-But Brown, a Democrat, has charted a centrist path as governor, sometimes alienating more liberal members of his party with tightfisted fiscal policies credited with helping the state right its finances and persuading voters to adopt temporary tax increases in 2012.
+But Brown has charted a centrist path, sometimes alienating more liberal members of his party with tight-fisted fiscal policies credited with helping the state right its finances and persuading voters to adopt temporary tax increases in 2012.

 Steinberg, whose press aide referred to upcoming budget talks as a “five-month dance” with Brown, praised the governor’s fiscal restraint but also hinted at his own agenda.
 Brown will present a revised budget plan in May that will kick negotiations into high gear.